hiphip12/react_speedgame/README.md

 # Speedgame Made in React
 ## General Information

-This is a school project where a simple clicking game was built with React tools using only Class and Function Components.
-This is the second version of the same project, since the [first one](https://github.com/hiphip12/speedgame) was made with vanilla JavaScript at the inital stages of the webdev course.
-As a beginner, both projects were equally challenging.
+This is a simple clicking game built with React tools, using only Class and Function Components (no Hooks).
+This is the second version of the same project, the [first one](https://github.com/hiphip12/speedgame) was made with vanilla JavaScript.
+Both os these project were part of a school assignment, and -as a beginner-, both projects were equally challenging.

 ## Technologies
 - React